tanaikech/FetchApp/README.md

 [Tanaike](https://tanaikech.github.io/about/)

-If you have any questions and commissions for me, feel free to contact me.
+If you have any questions or comments, feel free to contact me.

 <a name="Update_History"></a>